BenCinn/Node-Server/README.md

 - [tailwindcss](https://www.npmjs.com/package/tailwindcss)

 ### Run the server
-You could run the server with `npm run build`
+You could run the server ( with css prebuilded ) with the command: `npm run start` or you could run the server without recompiling the css with the command: `npm run run`